thomersch/address-spec/IT.md

 ## House Number

-* Houses have House numbers.
+* Numbers are assigned to house entrances
+* called "Numero civico"
 * Usually house numbers alternate side of the road: even numbers on one side, odd numbers on the other side, both increasing in the same direction
-* called "Numero civico"

 ## Street Names